CarstenKoenig/DockerDemo/README.md

 - run `make docker-install` to run the service detached (background)
 - run `make docker-clean` to remove the service and the docker-volume

+once the application runs you should be able to browse to `http:\\localhost:8070` and use the *todo-app*

 ### local using stack

 run `make deploy` to deploy the application to `./dist`